 It’s exciting to have multiple agile teams and departments.
 But what good is agile development without collaboration between those teams?
 Your overall goals and processes could break down if various teams and departments don’t know how to communicate and synergize with each other effectively.

 Agile software development places a high value on face-to-face interactions between individuals, which can seem difficult with remote workers, far-flung departments, or an agile nearshore software development team.
 But if you want to collaborate well, we have solutions.
-Look over the 8 tips to improve collaboration between agile teams below to unlock the potential of your teams:
+Look over the eight tips below to unlock the potential of your teams.

 1. Use Real-Time Technology Tools